Jeyakumar-05/Jeyakumar-05/README.md

 # 👋 Hi, I'm Jey

-🚀 Full-Stack Developer
+🚀 **Full-Stack Developer**
-I build modern, scalable web applications and love working on real-time systems.
+I build modern, scalable web applications with a strong focus on real-time systems and clean architecture.
 Always learning.
-Always improving.
+Always building.

 ---

 ## 🧠 About Me

 - 💻 Passionate about full-stack web development
-- ⚡ Interested in real-time apps, chat systems, and clean architecture
+- ⚡ Enjoy building real-time applications and chat systems
-- 🌱 Constantly learning new technologies
+- 🌱 Continuously learning new tools and technologies
-- 🎯 Focused on writing clean, maintainable code
+- 🎯 Focused on writing clean, scalable, and maintainable code

 ---